tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">geodeticDatum</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/geodeticDatum">http://rs.tdwg.org/dwc/terms/geodeticDatum</a></td></tr>
     <tr><td>Definition</td><td>The ellipsoid, geodetic datum, or spatial reference system (SRS) upon which the geographic coordinates given in dwc:decimalLatitude and dwc:decimalLongitude are based.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use the EPSG code of the SRS, if known.
 Otherwise use a controlled vocabulary for the name or code of the geodetic datum, if known.
 Otherwise use a controlled vocabulary for the name or code of the ellipsoid, if known.
-If none of these is known, use the value <code>unknown</code>.</td></tr>
+If none of these is known, use the value <code>unknown</code>.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code>EPSG:4326</code></li><li class="list-group-item"><code>WGS84</code></li><li class="list-group-item"><code>NAD27</code></li><li class="list-group-item"><code>Campo Inchauspe</code></li><li class="list-group-item"><code>European 1950</code></li><li class="list-group-item"><code>Clarke 1866</code></li><li class="list-group-item"><code>unknown</code></li></ul></td></tr>
   </tbody>
 </table>